UKGovernmentBEIS/govuk-design-system-dotnet/README.md

 [NPM package](https://www.npmjs.com/package/govuk-frontend) used by the components.
 For an example of how to include the content from the NPM package see [package.json](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-beta/blob/develop/HerPublicWebsite/package.json) from the DESNZ HER project.
-This library currently works with GOV.UK Frontend v4.8.0 (and requires v4.8.0.)
+This library currently works with GOV.UK Frontend v4.8.0 (and requires at least v4.8.0.)

 #### Warning: work in progress